Private Snafu: A Few Quick Facts

+In addition to his own shorts, Snafu made some cameo appearances in the Few Quick Facts series of Army-commissioned training films produced by other studios.

-In addition, Weapons of War (1945) was originally planned to be part of the Few Quick Facts series but was left out.
-Additionally Another Change (1945) produced by Disney was probably also left out of the Few Quick Facts series.
+In addition, Weapons of War (1944) produced by MGM was originally planned to be part of the Few Quick Facts series but was left out, while Another Change (1945) produced by Disney was probably also left out of the Few Quick Facts series.